It was an unforgettable image: the 400-metre Ever Given cargo ship wedged diagonally across Egypt’s Suez Canal.

-The Panama registry and insurance companies are conducting their own investigations, which could take years.
+In 2021, the Panama registry and insurance companies began their own investigations, which could take years.

-“The liability cases against Ever Given have not been resolved yet,” Mr Mercogliano says.
+“The liability cases against Ever Given have not been resolved yet,” Mr Mercogliano said at the time.
 “All those vessels that were delayed could levy suit against either the ship or the Suez Canal — whoever’s responsible.”

-Mr El Wakeel, a former ship's captain, says the authority has taken corrective measures, such as upgrading its salvage equipment and continuously training pilots through simulation exercises.
+Mr El Wakeel, a former ship's captain, said the authority had taken corrective measures, such as upgrading its salvage equipment and continuously training pilots through simulation exercises.

-“It was an important lesson, so that we are ready for anything,” he says.
+“It was an important lesson, so that we are ready for anything,” he said.

 This article was originally published on December 21, 2021